 How Pet-Friendly is St. Augustine?

-Don't leave furry friends at home--check out pet-friendly amenities in the Ancient City!
+Don't leave furry friends at home—check out our pet-friendly amenities.

 Visiting St. Augustine soon and not sure whether you can bring Fido or Fluffy along?
 The oldest city is a pet-friendly town with plenty of accommodations and things to do that welcome dogs.
 Read on for some insider tips on pet-friendly hotels and restaurants, things to do with your dog, and even some options for your pup to enjoy his or her own vacation with other furry friends.